 Final Tip For Solo Travel: Ease Yourself Into It

-If you are thinking of trying solo travel for the first time, my final tip is to start small and ease yourself into it.
+If you are thinking of trying solo travel for the first time and you’re not confident about it, my final tip is to start small and ease yourself into it.
 I started with the weekend in Budapest, and then after a few other short weekend city breaks, I did a week, then ten days travelling on my own.
 I’m now planning a month of solo travel this summer.